alan2545/test2/README.md

     - Made gui interface
      - did not know how amazing this was
 - Apple and microsoft saw it and stole it
-  -Bill Gates and Steve jobs went to this company as kids and were able to see and utilitze this interface for their own countries.
+  -Bill Gates and Steve jobs went to this company as kids and were able to see and utilitze this interface for their own companies.

 ###2000
-- dot com bubble
+- Dot com bubble
-  -period of excessive speculation mainly in the United States that occurred roughly from 1995 to 2000, a period of extreme growth in the usage and adoption of the Internet.
+  - period of excessive speculation mainly in the United States that occurred roughly from 1995 to 2000, a period of extreme growth in the usage and adoption of the Internet.

 ###2010
 - Social media rises with the advent of sites such as myspace, facebook, twitter